Sweet, buttery sweet potato casserole with streusel topping is an easy and decadent side dish perfect for Thanksgiving.

 Like its pal the baked bean casserole, this casserole tastes even better the next day — this year, I’m thinking the leftovers need to be mixed with oatmeal and called breakfast.
 And it’s open to variation, too — you can use walnuts or pecans or a mixture of both on top for the streusel, and I alllllmost browned the butter that gets mixed in with the sweet potatoes because ZOMG (but I didn’t because I forgot, wah wahhh).
 It’s almost as scrumptious as my sweet potato pie!
 And yes, yes you can add some mini marshmallows to the top if that’s your thing.
 But I’m telling you, even without all of these variations/additions, this casserole is outstanding.
 And we in our stretchy pants can all give my sweet aunt Lynn in the South a big thank you and virtual bear hug for it.

-spoon in sweet potato casserole dish
+spoon in sweet potato casserole dish.

-Sweet Potato Casserole with Streusel
+Sweet Potato Casserole with Streusel Topping

 A delicious sweet potato casserole with streusel topping!
 Grace your dinner table with this fantastic classic sweet potato dish1